McKenna is an educated professional and mother, who shares articles on a variety of her interests.

 9. Brad Pitt

-Brad Pitt is a veteran actor, producer, humanitarian, soon-to-be ex-husband of Angelina Jolie, and father of 6.
+Brad Pitt is a veteran actor, producer, humanitarian, ex-husband of Angelina Jolie, and father of 6.
 He's gone from a shirtless hunk in Thelma and Louise to an Oscar nominee for The Curious Case of Benjamin Button and Moneyball.
 Today, he's a globetrotter, seeking refuge from paparazzi and rarely giving interviews except to promote a movie or cause.

 As a brash and ambitious newcomer, however, Brad Pitt worked and dated his way up the Hollywood ladder to fame.
 To enhance his desirability and stay in the headlines, he made it a practice to date high-profile women – some with weighty familial ties in show business.
 This proved beneficial to Pitt, an outsider from Missouri.
 His long string of famous girlfriends and wives include: Robin Givens (ex-wife of Mike Tyson), Christina Applegate, Juliette Lewis, Gwyneth Paltrow, Jennifer Aniston (ex-wife), and Angelina Jolie.
 As he looks to find his next leading lady in romance, there's little doubt she'll be famous!

 8. Gwyneth Paltrow